hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 Since the ask is almost always the same, unlike the above section this section will not have a "common examples" and "direct asks" pattern.
-As an introduction we're calling out some of the most common barriers to interepretation, offering a suggestion to handle, and remindng everyone that we do not request or require anyone to become experts.
+As an introduction we're calling out some of the most common barriers to interpretation, offering a suggestion to handle, and reminding everyone that we do not request or require anyone to become experts.
 Our main ask is that you continue to learn and grow in awareness.

 #### Neurodiverse